Skip to content

 Somerville, New Jersey 1983

-In 1983, the first Somerset Valley YMCA soap box derby was held on North Bridge Street in Somerville, New Jersey.
-Jill Bowman of Basking Ridge (via California) captured 4th place and Frank Yurasko of Bernardsville placed 5th out of 14 entrants.
-The 600 foot course on North Bridge Street, was known as a “drivers hill”.
+In 1983, the first Somerset Valley YMCA soapbox derby was held on North Bridge Street in Somerville, New Jersey.
+Jill Bowman of Basking Ridge (via California) captured 4th place, and Frank Yurasko of Bernardsville placed 5th out of 14 entrants.
+The 600-foot course on North Bridge Street was known as a “drivers hill.”

 The Ultimate Derby:

-Akron Ohio’s Derby Downs
+Akron, Ohio’s Derby Downs

 Additional Information

 Racers compete in separate divisions based on their age and construction skills.
-Boys and girls ages 7 to 13 compete in the Stock Car division, which features the simplest ready-to-assemble kits purchased from All-American Derby headquarters.
+Boys and girls ages 7 to 13 compete in the Stock Car division, which features the most straightforward ready-to-assemble kits purchased from All-American Derby headquarters.
 Youngsters 10 through 17 can compete in the Super Stock division, with cars that accommodate larger youngsters, or the Masters division, featuring traditional, more sophisticated cars.

-The Ultimate Speed division is open to drivers between 16 and 24 who pilot innovative race cars at speeds not attainable with the traditionally designed cars.
+The Ultimate Speed division is open to drivers between 16 and 24 who pilot innovative race cars at speeds not attainable with the traditionally designed vehicles.
 Division champions compete in Akron for college scholarships.

 The National Super Kids Classic, a race in which special needs children compete in two-person cars driven by veteran Soap Box Derby racers, is also part of the festivities.
 Additional information can be found at www.soapboxderby.org*.
-Also, follow the Derby on Facebook and Twitter for updates, photos and more.
+Also, follow the Derby on Facebook and Twitter for updates, photos, and more.

 New Jersey Soap Box Derby Events